 For whom Blastocyst IVF Transfer is suggested?

-Our IVF doctors may also suggest to go for blastocyst transfer if they have produced good quality embryos in their previous IVF cycle but they had failed to implant in the womb.
+Our IVF doctors may also suggest going for blastocyst transfer if they have produced good quality embryos in their previous IVF cycle but they had failed to implant in the womb.

 This procedure is not normally recommended if someone produces less than normal healthy eggs.

-As with embryo transfer, due to the risks of a multiple birth, someone may want to consider a single blastocyst transfer.
+As with embryo transfer, due to the risks of a multiple births, someone may want to consider a single blastocyst transfer.
 Indeed, we encourage to have only one transferred.

-Blastocyst transfer in India is done in the cases of previous IVF failures cycles , and in cases of secondary infertility where the couple has only one child but to reduce the chance of multiple pregnancy blastocyst transfer is done.
+Blastocyst transfer in India is done in the cases of previous IVF failures cycles, and in cases of secondary infertility where the couple has only one child but to reduce the chance of multiple pregnancy blastocyst transfers is done.